-PUBLIC ACTIVITIES TARGETING LITTER, FLOATABLES AND DEBRIS REMOVAL FROM AREA WATERWAYS
+PUBLIC ACTIVITIES TARGETING LITTER, FLOATABLES, AND DEBRIS REMOVAL FROM AREA WATERWAYS

 Currently the City is planning to host or participate in a cleanup annually.
-The tonnage collected by the City will be included in the Annual Report.
+The tonnage collected will be included in the annual report.

 ILLICIT DISCHARGE DETECTION AND ELIMINATION (IDDE)